by Scott Mehl © Unofficial Royalty 2015

 - Princess Beatrice (1857-1944) married Prince Henry of Battenberg, had three sons and one daughter

 At the end of the same year, Alice’s father, Prince Albert, fell ill with typhoid fever.
 Alice stayed at his side, nursing him through the last few days of his life.
-Albert died on December 14, 1861, and the Queen went into seclusion.
-It was Princess Alice who then stepped in as unofficial secretary to her mother, assisted by her younger sister Louise, handling all of the state papers and correspondence, all while trying to support and comfort The Queen.
+Albert died on December 14, 1861, and Queen Victoria went into seclusion.
+It was Princess Alice who then stepped in as unofficial secretary to her mother, assisted by her younger sister Louise, handling all of the state papers and correspondence, all while trying to support and comfort her mother.

-The previous year, Alice had become engaged to Prince Ludwig of Hesse and by Rhine, the son of Prince Karl of Hesse and by Rhine and his wife, Princess Elisabeth of Prussia.
-He would later succeed his uncle to become Grand Duke Ludwig IV.
-After several other prospective grooms were dismissed by the Queen, Alice’s sister Victoria suggested Ludwig.
-He and his brother were invited to Windsor in 1860 for the Queen to ‘look them over’, and he and Alice quickly developed a connection.
+In 1860, Alice had become engaged to Prince Ludwig of Hesse and by Rhine, the son of Prince Karl of Hesse and by Rhine and his wife, Princess Elisabeth of Prussia.
+He would later succeed his uncle to become Grand Duke Ludwig IV of Hesse and by Rhine.
+After several other prospective grooms were dismissed by Queen Victoria, Alice’s sister Victoria suggested Ludwig.
+Ludwig and his brother were invited to Windsor Castle in 1860 for Queen Victoria to ‘look them over’, and he and Alice quickly developed a connection.
 On the second visit in December, the couple became engaged.
 Following the Queen’s formal consent, the engagement was announced on April 30, 1861.
-The Queen also negotiated with the Prime Minister to get Parliament to approve a dowry of £30,000.
+Queen Victoria also negotiated with the Prime Minister to get Parliament to approve a dowry of £30,000.

 The couple was married on July 1, 1862, in the dining room at Osborne House, on the Isle of Wight, England, which had been converted into a chapel for the day.